-Section 12 Minerals & Oil/Gas
+Section 12 Minerals and Oil/Gas

+Scope of Section

+[Definitions moved to Definitions]

-Scope of sectionCriteria for the listing and additional disclosures for applicant issuers undertaking mining and/or oil/gas activities.
+This section applies to applicant issuers undertaking mining and/or oil/gas activities.
 Certain provisions apply equally to applicant issuers with substantial mineral or oil/gas assets.

 General

-12.2 The JSE has adopted the SAMREC, SAMVAL and SAMOG codes and these must be applied by applicant issuers undertaking mining, exploration and oil/gas activities, and to a certain extent by applicant issuers with substantial mineral or oil/gas assets, in terms of this Section.
+12.1 The JSE has adopted the SAMREC, SAMVAL and SAMOG codes and these codes must be applied by applicant issuers undertaking mining, exploration and oil/gas activities, and to a certain extent by applicant issuers with substantial mineral or oil/gas assets, in terms of this Section.

-Listing Criteria

-12.3 Subject to 12.4, applicant issuers must meet the main board or AltX listing criteria.

-12.4 If an applicant issuer does not meet [4.28(c)], it will still qualify for listing provided-

-(a) [4.28(c)] is met; or

-(b) it has a reasonable spread of direct interests in mining, exploration and/or oil/gas assets and has rights to participate in the management of those assets, through voting or other rights.

-12.5 The applicant issuers must evidence legal title to undertake:
+[moved to New Listings]12.2 The applicant issuers must evidence legal title to undertake:

 (a) exploration;